soulgalore/benice-ampproject/README.md

 And make sure to inline the CSS inside of head if you use HTTP/1.1.

 Want to see the Be Nice project in action?
 Read the [blog post](https://www.peterhedenskog.com/blog/2015/10/the-be-nice-approach-to-mobile-and-web-performance/)!
+Do you want to know what is faster: The Be Nice project or the AMP Project?
+Checkout the results testing using 2GFast emulated mobile http://www.webpagetest.org/video/compare.php?tests=151013_7D_KMK,151013_A4_KM7

 # How does the Be Nice AMP Project work on HTTP/1.1?